optile/demo-express-checkout-redirect/README.md

 # ❗ Archived

-This project has been discontinued and archived since 28th September 2023.
+This project has been discontinued.
 There is a new version of the demo application available at https://github.com/optile/op-demo-shop.

 # Express Checkout Redirect Demo